Josef-Friedrich/mscxyz/README.rst

                             Set the page size.
       --margin <dimension>  Set the top, right, bottom and left margins to the same value.
+      --header, --no-header
+                            Show or hide the header
+      --footer, --no-footer
+                            Show or hide the footer.

 Legacy CLI Usage
 ================